A testicular biopsy takes a tissue sample from your testicle for laboratory analysis.

 A testicular biopsy is usually an outpatient procedure.
 It may be performed at your doctor’s office or a hospital.

-Typically, the biopsy takes about 15 to 20 minutes.
+The biopsy typically takes about 15 to 20 minutes.
 It is performed by a doctor or another trained health professional.

 You may be offered a sedative to help you relax for the test.
-Because you have to stay completely still, some doctors prefer to use general anesthesia instead.
-However, the biopsy technique remains the same.
+Since you have to stay completely still, some doctors prefer to use general anesthesia instead.
+With either medication, the biopsy technique remains the same.

-You will be asked to lie on your back.
-The scrotum will be cleaned to remove bacteria.
+You will be asked to lie on your back and the scrotum will be cleaned to remove bacteria.
 An injection of local anesthesia will numb the skin of the scrotum.
 You may feel a slight sting.

 If you are having an open biopsy, the following procedure is typical: